yrutschle/sslh/doc/max_connections.md

 `sslh` to create a large number of file handles, which can cause exgagerated resource consumption.

-This threat can be mitigated using several limitation mechanisms.
+In particular, when `sslh` runs into its file descriptor limit (as defined with `ulimit -n`), bad things happen: It becomes impossible to accept() new sockets efficiently (refer to libev's documentation, "The special problem of accept()ing when you can't").
+Currently, when `sslh-ev` or `sslh-select` reaches its limit of file descriptors, it just stops accepting new connections altogether for a few seconds, hoping for the situation to get better soon.
+It is better to configure `sslh` to limit connections so the `ulimit` is never reached.

 Keep in mind that limiting the number of connections means that in case of an attack, the server resources are protected, but this might be at the expense of serving legitimate connections.
 In particular, in some cases this might mean SSH is no longer available.

 There are several mechanisms to limit the number of
 connections:

-- Use `ulimit` (see bash(3) or your shell's man page) to limit the number of file descriptors.
+- Use `ulimit` (see bash(3) or your shell's man page) to limit the number of file descriptors. (but then accepting new connections might fail for a while)

 Then, `sslh` provides several mechanisms to limit the number of concurrent connections, which in turns limits the number